Manage Your Amazon Developer Account and Permissions

 Add Users to Your Organization's Developer Account

-If your company has multiple users who work on app development and submission, you can give them access to your organization's account.
+If your company has multiple users who work on app development and submission, you can give them access to your company's account.
 You can also assign each user a role that limits their permissions within your account.
+Note that as an account owner, you are responsible for all activities that occur under the accounts you authorize.

 - Administrator: This role grants complete access to all sections of the developer account, including reporting and payment information.
 Most importantly, any account administrator has the ability to manage user permissions, including inviting or removing users from the account.